 Swimming conditions are predicted from the likelihood of bacterial contamination based on recorded salinity levels as a proxy for rainfall and pollutants runoff.
 The following steps are undertaken in the calculation of swimming conditions:

-|Crosslands Reserve||Pollution is likely = Salinity is less than 20 ppt|
+|Crosslands Reserve||Pollution is unlikely, enjoy your swim! = Salinity is more than 18 ppt|

 |Courangra Point & Laughtondale||Thresholds are based on the historical 30th and 10th salinity percentiles|

-|All other locations||Pollution is likely = Salinity is less than 21 ppt|
+|All other locations||Pollution is unlikely, enjoy your swim! = Salinity is more than 24 ppt|

-Swim at your own risk = Salinity between 21 and 24 ppt
+Pollution is possible, take care = Salinity between 21 and 24 ppt

-The above thresholds have been calculated based on Hornsby Shire Council's water quality monitoring program and the 2018 National Health and Medical Research Council Guidelines for Managing Risks in Recreational Water.
+The thresholds have been calculated based on Hornsby Shire Council's water quality monitoring program and the 2018 National Health and Medical Research Council Guidelines for Managing Risks in Recreational Water.
 These thresholds take into consideration the NHMRC categories based on the 95th percentile for Enterococci and the salinity values being monitored from Council's on-site water quality monitoring station.
 These thresholds will change as more bacteria data comes available in particular after wet weather sampling.
 The occurrence of freshwater in the estuary following rainfall increases the likelihood of pollution being present.
 Obvious signs of stormwater pollution are water discoloration as well as debris in the water and tide line.
 When pollution is likely, swimmers may be at increased risk of contracting illness and swimming at these times should be avoided.